-place at Alice Springs Cinema are on sale online today!
+Alice Springs Cinema are on sale online now!

 Alice Springs Cinema

 11 Todd Street

 PH: (08) 8953 2888

 Download the full TFF

 Alice Springs program

 BUY TICKETS NOW -

 Select a film below or purchase a Subscription or Flexipass.

 available at the box office at Alice Springs Cinema, call (08) 8953